Spicy tempeh sausage and garlicky kale are baked up with crusty seasoned bread cubes to make this savory and hearty vegan stuffing.

 Okay, I did make a meal out of this stuffing, and to be honest, that isn't saying a whole lot, being as I usually end up turning the side dishes I post on this site into dinner anyway.

-But this stuffing…you could give me a plate full of this stuff for Thanksgiving dinner and I’d be happy.
+But this stuffing...you could give me a plate full of this stuff for Thanksgiving dinner and I'd be happy.
+Maybe you'd top it with some vegan gravy, but that's totally not a requirement!
 Unlike my usual Thanksgiving dinner consisting of an assortment of sides, this dish is packed with protein, and delicious protein at that.

 Tempeh sausage isn't actually a new idea on this site.
 Remember way back when I posted my tempeh breakfast sandwiches?
 I didn't.
 With six hundred plus (!) recipes on the site, I tend to forget a thing or two, even when I come up with something that I love.
 After I made those sandwiches I promised myself I'd do more with the tempeh sausage concept, because it's really so easy.
 Sausage is all about the spices; get them right, and there's no need for meat.